 Is Helium Mining Profitable?

-Helium launched HNT as an incentive for people to grow the People’s Network.
-This means that in the first stages of the network’s expansion, hotspot owners receive higher profits from challenges and witnessing them.
+Helium launched HNT to incentivise people to grow the People’s Network.
+In the first stages of the network’s expansion, hotspot owners receive higher profits from challenges and witnessing them.

 Currently, it is nearly impossible to buy a Helium-approved hotspot.
 There are waiting periods that stretch to eight months.
 This is due to the global chip shortage.